jmac05r1/scripts/list_resources_aws/README.md

-list_all_resources.sh provided a list of  resource list in such region list_resource_created_by_terraform.sh script provides a list of resources on desired account in AWS that have tag "Key Instem:Terraform	 & Value true"
+list_all_resources.sh provides a list of resources in the region choosen

+list_resource_created_by_terraform.sh script provides a list of resources on desired account & region in AWS that have tag "Key Instem:Terraform	 & Value true"

 Resources it will look for include:
 EC2 instances